DFE-Digital/get-into-teaching-prototype/content/life-as-a-teacher/real-stories.md

 Year 6: moves on to a new school as assistant headteacher

 > “I feel that I have learned a huge amount over the past six years, and have developed as a teacher and leader by working alongside talented, hard-working members of staff,” says Olly.
 “Every day really is different, and I always leave work challenged and satisfied.”
+}

+section{
 ##Become a role model in your school

-**Karen Falcon, head of geography**
+###Karen Falcon, head of geography

-From newly qualified teacher (NQT) to head of faculty in just five years, geography teacher Karen says she “couldn’t have made a better decision” than joining the profession.
-While her classroom time has been reduced, she still thrives on making a positive difference for students.
+<p class="lead">From newly qualified teacher (NQT) to head of faculty in just five years, geography teacher Karen says she “couldn’t have made a better decision” than joining the profession.
+While her classroom time has been reduced, she still thrives on making a positive difference for students.</p>

-Read Karen’s story
+####Full story

-###Full story:
 From newly qualified teacher to head of faculty in just five years of teaching, Karen Falcon has enjoyed rapid career progression.
 Making the most of the opportunities and prospects that teaching offers, she was head of department for geography at The Toynbee School in Chandler’s Ford within two years of her NQT year.

 > “I couldn’t have made a better decision.
 I love the challenge of raising my standards as well as the school’s, and being a role model for other teachers in my department.”
 But Karen’s career didn’t stop there – during her fifth year of teaching, she received a promotion to head of humanities faculty, which is also the school’s specialism.